The real translation market: smaller than you may think

-Most translators end up in one or another category by accident and therefore find themselves either in or out the real translation market.
-I would like to ask every translator to make an informed, mature decision on whether or not you want to belong to the real translation market.
-You can make that decision more than once in your career (for example based on a clearer insight).
+Most translators end up in one or another category by accident, and therefore find themselves either in or out of the real translation market.
+I would like to ask every translator to make an informed, mature decision on whether you want to belong to the real translation market.
+You can make that decision more than once in your career (for example, based on a clearer insight).

-This decision determines literally EVERYTHING in your career: your tools, your method of working, your organisation, your self-worth, your professionalism (or lack of it), your mindset, and finally also your turnover.
+This decision determines literally EVERYTHING in your career: your tools, your method of working, your organization, your self-worth, your professionalism (or lack of it), your mindset, and finally also your turnover.